What is a Business Line of Credit?

 - Time in Business: 6+ months.

 Qualifying for a business line of credit depends on various factors, including credit history, annual revenue, business health, and other financial metrics.
-Lenders will assess your business credit rating and annual revenue and may require financial documents.
+Your credit history and score can affect your eligibility for a line of credit and the terms you are offered, as credit approval is required before you can access these funds.
+Lenders will assess your business credit rating and annual revenue and may need financial documents.

-A strong credit history and a minimum credit score are often prerequisites, though some alternative lenders provide options for businesses with lower credit scores.
+A strong credit history and a minimum credit score are often prerequisites; however, some alternative lenders offer options for businesses with lower credit scores.
 Lenders may also examine the business’s cash flow, credit utilization, and existing debt.

 How Do I Apply for a Business Line of Credit?